 - A. The work under this section includes the required cleaning, repair, adjustment, calibration, maintenance and testing of electrical equipment, as specified herein.
 This applies only to new electrical and existing electrical equipment being furnished, modified, worked on or serviced by this Contractor for this project.
 Included are the following topics:

 - 1. PART 1 GENERAL.

 - a.
 Scope.

 - b.
 Related Work.

 - 2. PART 2 PRODUCTS.

-- Not Used.
+- a.
+Not Used.

 - 3. PART 3 EXECUTION.

 - a.
 General Inspection and Cleaning of all Equipment.

 - b.
 Grounding Systems.

 - c.
 Mechanical and Electrical Interlock System.

 - d.
+Dry Type Transformers.

+- e.
 Cables.

-- e.
+- f.
 Panelboards.

-- f.
+- g.
 Light Fixtures.

-- g.
+- h.
 Occupancy Sensors.

-- Battery Pack Emergency Lighting.
+- i.
+Battery Pack Emergency Lighting.

-A. Applicable provisions of Division 1 govern work under this Section.
+A. Applicable provisions in Bidding Requirements and Division 1 - General Requirements govern work under this Section.